Update on Policies Affecting Gender-Diverse Populations

 The proposed elimination of gender identity in U.S. policies and programs limits psychologists' ability to carry out their work to promote mental health for gender diverse individuals through research, practice, and education.
 These actions contradict established psychological science and risk perpetuating harm to people whose gender identity is different from their biological sex assigned at birth.

-Psychological science provides the foundation for APA’s policies affirming evidence-based care for individuals with differences in sex development (DSD), transgender, gender diverse, and nonbinary children, adolescents, and adults.
-APA is deeply concerned that the recently proposed federal policy changes may cause harm to entire groups of individuals.
-APA supports access to psychological and medical interventions for all people.
+Psychological science provides the foundation for APA's policies affirming evidence-based care for individuals with differences in sex development (DSD), transgender, gender diverse, and nonbinary children, adolescents, and adults.
+APA supports access to evidence-based psychological care for all people.

 APA’s organizational assessment and position are grounded in the best available science.